 6. Vanilla Sky (2001)

-Cameron Crowe’s trippy psychological thriller stars Tom Cruise as a wealthy playboy whose perfect life unravels after a car accident leaves him disfigured.
-As the lines between dreams and reality blur, he’s forced to confront his own choices and the true nature of his existence.
-Like What Dreams May Come, Vanilla Sky questions the boundaries of life and death, reality and illusion.
+Cameron Crowe’s mind-bending thriller stars Tom Cruise as David Aames, a wealthy playboy whose charmed life takes a dark turn after a car accident leaves him disfigured.
+As the lines between dreams and reality blur, David must confront the consequences of his past actions.

 7. Waking Life (2001)

-Richard Linklater’s animated philosophical reverie follows a young man (Wiley Wiggins) who wanders through a series of dreams, encountering an eclectic cast of characters who discuss everything from the meaning of life to the nature of reality.
-With its probing existential questions and dreamy, surreal visuals, Waking Life is a kindred spirit to What Dreams May Come.
+Richard Linklater’s animated existential odyssey follows an unnamed young man (Wiley Wiggins) as he wanders through a series of philosophical conversations in his lucid dreams.
+Along the way, he encounters a colorful cast of characters who muse on everything from the meaning of life to the nature of free will.

 13. The Five People You Meet in Heaven (2004)